AustenLamacraft/academic-kickstart/content/lectures/spin-models/index.md

 - Representation not linear, so we get anharmonic chain

-- Harmmonic approximation justified when spin large
+- Harmonic approximation justified when spin large

 ---